P2PU Knowledge Base

 Learning circles connect people around a topic of common interest, supported by freely accessible learning resources.
 While the group's facilitator is not expected to be an expert in the subject, it's the facilitator's job to identify these resources before the learning circle begins.

 Many facilitators use free online courses for subject material because they are designed in a linear format that is easily adaptable to group study.
 While these so-called MOOCs ("Massive open online courses") work quite well as the content basis for learning circles, there is a broad world of openly-available information that comes in all shapes and sizes.
 With some time and practice, nearly any learning resource can be adapted to the learning circle model, from YouTube playlists to software tutorials to the US Citizenship Exam website.
-(See Adapting a Course)
+(See )

 Regardless of where the content comes from, there is no such thing as a perfect course!
 No matter how well content is arranged, a course will never know you as a person, help you make decisions, or tell you when you need to look for answers somewhere else.
 The learning circle format and the power of peer learning do a lot of work to create a great learning experience.
 At its best, a course is a starting point for a community of learners to reach common goal, wherever that path may lead.